cs4241-20a/a3-persistence/README.md

   - include any modifications to the CSS framework you made via custom CSS you authored
 - the five Express middleware packages you used and a short (one sentence) summary of what each one does

+This webpage is a continuation of the previous webpage I made where individuals can post listings of cameras to a website - this time using their own accounts.
+On arrival to the website, the user is presented with a login screen - here they can either enter their existing credentials or create a new account.
+Once past the login, the user can either list, update, or delete an existing listing as well as view the listings they currently have posted.

+This assignment had numerous challenges.
+One major challenge was debugging issues due
 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy